phac-nml/irida/doc/developer/interface/datatables/index.md

 Internationalization
 --------------------

 Dandelion Datatables provides the ability to provide internationalization to all components.
-For more information see [Dandelion-Databales Internationalization](http://dandelion.github.io/datatables/features/i18n/).
+For more information see [Dandelion-Datatables Internationalization](http://dandelion.github.io/datatables/features/i18n/).

 Of note:
 * All properties can contain HTML tags